Skip to marketing content

 Who uses it:

-Payroll reviewer, operations lead, or owner validating period inputs.
+Payroll reviewer, operations lead, or admin validating period inputs.

 When it is used: